13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 How to Upload Directly to YouTube

-- In the Produce Module, click the Online tab.
+- In the Export Module, click the Online tab.

 - Select the YouTube option and then enter the video title, description, and other information.